 following essential functions.
 These examples do not include all of the

-* Provides a high level of customer service support and assistance to patients, families, physicians and other internal/external customers.
+* Provides customer service support and assistance to patients, families, physicians, and other internal/external customers.

 * BUILDING CUSTOMER LOYALTY – Meeting and exceeding internal or external customer expectations while cultivating relationships that secure commitment and trust.

 * COLLABORATING – Working cooperatively with others to help a team or work group achieve its goals.

 * COMMUNICATION – Conveying information and ideas clearly and concisely to individuals or groups in an engaging manner that helps them understand and retain the message; listening actively to others.

 * CONTINUOUS LEARNING – Actively identifying new areas for learning; regularly creating and taking advantage of learning opportunities; using newly gained knowledge and skill on the job and learning through their application.